Florida Residents Could Soon Get Property Tax Relief

 As Kiplinger reported, DeSantis first proposed eliminating Florida property taxes in February of this year.
 Even though the proposal is facing legal hurdles and disagreements, a demand for some form of property tax relief has gained enough public interest to justify the formation of a legislative committee.

-Thus, the Florida House Select Committee on Property Taxes has been tasked with reviewing property tax relief proposals for the upcoming year.
+The Florida House Select Committee on Property Taxes has been tasked with reviewing property tax relief proposals for the upcoming year.

 - Eliminating the state’s property taxes.
 This is perhaps the most highly debated proposal, as a significant alternative funding source would have to be found (more on that below).

 - Broadening the “portability” provision for an existing tax break.
-Although homeowners can already transfer their Save Our Homes (SOH) tax savings from a former homestead to a new one when they move, a potential proposal would increase the allowable transfer amount.
+Although homeowners can already transfer their Save Our Homes (SOH) (PDF) tax savings from a former homestead to a new one when they move, a potential proposal would increase the allowable transfer amount.

 Earlier this year, state lawmakers proposed bills that would raise the recently increased Florida homestead exemption from $50,000 to $75,000 (and one bill proposed raising it to $100,000).
 Another idea from DeSantis was to offer Florida residents a $1,000 property tax rebate.
-Yet all three proposals failed to pass.
+Yet, all three proposals failed to pass.

-Florida property taxes: Necessary or a ‘waste’?
+Florida property taxes: Necessary or a ‘waste?'

 The property tax reform committee has heard objections from some Florida city and county officials against proposed property tax breaks.